melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 the two numbers, but rather the inner anonymous callback.

-To solve this mismatch between OCaml and JavaScript functions and their application, Melange provides a special attribute `@bs` that can be used to annotate external functions that need to be "uncurried".
+To solve this mismatch between OCaml and JavaScript functions and their application, Melange provides a special attribute `@u` that can be used to annotate external functions that need to be "uncurried".

 <span class="text-reasonml">In Reason syntax, this attribute does not need to be